Guiladg/HeLat-description/readme.md

 | L         | l         |         |          |     | I         | i         |         |          |
 | M         | m         |         |          |     | O         | o         |         |          |
 | N         | n         |         |          |     | U         | u         |         |          |

-## Consonants

-There are 23 consonants in the alphabet, the 22 of the traditional alphabet plus one, because şin and ṣin are differentiated.
-Three letters have two different glyphs for the two sounds they represent, but they are not consider as six letters.
-Every glyph has just one sound.

-Consonants are used only to represent consonantal sounds, they are never written to archive a vowel sound.
-If a word ends with an A sound it would never be written with a ending hei or alef.
-The same goes for the middle of the word with letters alef, yud and vav.
-There are exceptions for the above, they would be explained later.

-There are not final consonants as in the aramean alphabet, the same glyph is used for any part of the word.

-## The Vowels

-The voweling system is built on top of the five latin vowels with their original sounds and similar to nowdays spanish, protugues or italian.
-The name of those letters are their own sound, as it is on those languages.